-The Great Himalayan Trail is the walking route in Nepal which passes through eight mountains having more than eight thousand meter height.
-The journey starts from the Far Eastern Region of Nepal and ends at the Far Western Region of Nepal.
-The Great Himalayan Trail also is known famously as the GHT Trek passes through the Kanchenjunga circuit, Makalu route, Everest Route, Rollwaling, Tilman pass Langtang valley Route, Ruby valley Route, Manaslu circuit Route, Dolpo Route, and Rara, Simikot Humla Route.
-This is almost half a year’s walking journey up in the Himalayas of Nepal.
-However, one can opt for the low route GHT Trek as well.
+The Great Himalayan Trail – GHT Trek in Nepal is the amalgamation of the various mountainous sections within Nepal covered in one single hiking trip.
+The trail passes through eight mountains having more than eight thousand meters in height.
+Your journey starts in the Far Eastern Region of Nepal and ends in the Far Western Region of Nepal.
+The Great Himalayan Trail also known famously as the GHT Trek passes through the Kanchenjunga circuit, Makalu route, Everest Route, Rollwaling, Tilman pass Langtang valley Route, Ruby valley Route, Manaslu circuit Route, Dolpo Route, Rara, Annapurna area, Mustang area, Simikot Humla Route.
+This is almost half a year’s hiking journey up in the Himalayas of Nepal.
+However, one can opt for the low-route GHT Trek as well.

-From the effective and risk minimization point of view, the various sections of the GHT Trek in Nepal is divided and can be done in various phases.
-The Great Himalayan Trail within Nepal can be extended up to the Himalayas of Pakistan as well.
-Once you have passed the Ladakh region of India you can reach the Karakoram Range of Pakistan as well.
-Therefore, GHT is a very significant walking journey of entire Himalayas.
+From the effective and risk minimization point of view, the various sections of the GHT Trek in Nepal are divided and can be done in multiple phases.
+The Great Himalayan Trail within Nepal can be extended up to the Himalayas of Pakistan.
+Once you have passed the Ladakh region of India you can reach the Karakoram Range of Pakistan.
+Therefore, GHT is a very significant hiking journey of the entire Himalayas.
 The journey of the Great Himalayan Trail can be started either from the western region of Nepal the Hilsa or the western region of Nepal the Kanchenjunga area.

-Great Himalayan Trail History
+Great Himalaya Trail Routes

-In 1949, Bill Tilman visited the Helambu, Langtang, Kali Gandaki natural depression and Mt.
-Everest regions bent on walking instead of ascension any specific peak, so became the primary chain traveler.
-In 1965, commissioned military officer Jimmy Roberts introduced the planet to unionized trekking holidays and commenced a revolution in journey holidays that created regions of mountain range accessible to anyone.
+In 1949, Bill Tilman visited the Helambu, Langtang, Kali Gandaki natural depression, and Mt.
+Everest regions bent on walking instead of ascension any specific peak, so he became the primary chain traveller.
+In 1965, commissioned military officer Jimmy Roberts introduced the planet to unionised trekking holidays and commenced a revolution in journey holidays that created regions of mountain range accessible to anyone.
 Even Nepal, maybe the foremost accessible of the countries, had strict ‘no-go’ areas on the border with the Asian nation.
-However, in 2002, things modified and the Asian nation has since opened each one of her mountains to permit-based trekking.
-Since those days few crazy and enthusiastic travelers have conquered the Great Himalayan Trail.
+However, in 2002, things modified, and the Asian nation has since opened each one of its mountains to permit-based trekking.
+Since those days few crazy and enthusiastic travellers have conquered the Great Himalayan Trail.